Logo

 If they dismiss your questions, find a functional practitioner who understands the developing brain.

 You’re not stuck.
 You’re not out of options.
-It’s gonna be OK.
+It’s going to be OK.

 🗣️ “Knowledge is power—and when you understand how SSRIs affect your child’s developing brain, you can finally make decisions that support real healing.” — Dr. Roseann